Why is sleep good for our skin?

 Sleep activates blood microcirculation

-Sleep increases the production of collagen and elastin
+Sleep increases collagen and elastin production

 During sleep, the body rests, as does the "protective barrier" function of the skin.
 The latter can then devote all its energy to producing more elastin and collagen, responsible for the suppleness and elasticity of the skin.